Tsiri/RHEIA/docs/sphinx/stochastic design space.rst

 In the :file:`design_space` file, the design variables and the model parameters which need a quantification in your model are defined.
 When performing uncertainty quantification, the :file:`design_space` file consists only of model parameters.
-In the case of deterministic optimization or robust optimization, the :file:`design_space` file requires design variables.
+In the case of deterministic design optimization or robust design optimization, the :file:`design_space` file requires design variables.
 Additionally, if some model parameters require a quantification outside the model, the :file:`design_space` file includes both :ref:`lab:ssdesignvariables` and :ref:`lab:ssmodelparameters`.